Words and images by Greg Mansfield

 - Unexplained sounds echoing through the corridors.

-During a visit with my father in December 2019, the long winter shadows stretched across the ancient courtyard and the walls seemed to whisper centuries-old secrets.
-Though the ghostly librarian eluded us, the powerful atmosphere and sense of history proved unforgettable.
+During a visit to Raglan Castle with my father in December 2019, the long winter shadows stretched across the ancient courtyard and the walls seemed to whisper centuries-old secrets.
+Though the ghostly librarian eluded us, the powerful atmosphere and sense of history proved to be unforgettable.

 Tintern Abbey